agera-edc/MinimumViableDataspaceOld/docs/developer/add-asset.md

 A new asset can be added through MVD UI, in this process we actually point to an pre-existing asset in participant's respective object storage account.
 In this version of MVD, only Azure Object Storage is supported.

 So for instance if we want to add and asset named as `test-document` then this asset must be already available in the participant's object storage account under container named as `src-container` before we can add it via MVD UI.
-Refer to the following link for more details about how to upload an asset in Azure Object Storage:
+Refer to the following links for more details about how to upload an asset in Azure Object Storage:

 * [Create a container](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container)
 * [Upload a blob](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob)